France, Itinerary

 The real allure of this wine bar is its location carved into the rock the château sits on.
 Because of this, it has great atmosphere for a wine bar.

-There’s not much else to say about Caveau dex Vignerons d’Amboise.
-If you want a fun little wine bar with knowledgeable staff in the side of a rocky cliff, add this to your itinerary!
+There’s not much else to say about Caveau des Vignerons d’Amboise.
+If you want a fun little wine bar with knowledgeable staff in the side of a rocky cliff, add this to your itinerary.

 La Florentine

-The food was excellent!
+The food was excellent.
 We shared a pasta and pizza.
-Unfortunately, I don’t remember exactly what we had so I can’t give a recommendation.
+Unfortunately, I don’t remember exactly what we had so I can’t give specific recommendations.
 I will recommend getting one of each to share like we did so you can sample both.

 Where to Stay in Amboise, France